chrismpettyjohn/instinct-revised/docs/docs/Libraries/Web/Core/Context/Client.md

 ```

 ### loadingProgress
-The current loading profess of the flash client measured in percentages.
+The current loading progress of the flash client measured in percentages.
 ```typescript
 const {loadingProgress} = useContext(clientContext);
 ```